-- FY '21 FY '22 - \$140 \$250
+Net Change FY '23 FY '22 \$+179 \$429 \$250

 This category will fund the travel expenses of the Board Members, Mediators, Attorneys, Arbitration referees, other NMB staff travel, and local transportation costs for the entire Agency.
+The Agency anticipates increased travel for mediation, and staff training and conferences in 2023.

-Transportation of Things FY '21 FY '22 Net Change \$2 \$0 \$2 The requested amount will cover the cost of commercial courier services used by NMB staff.
-Rental Payments to GSA (Rent) FY '21 FY '22 Net Change \$1,460 \$1,465 \$+5 This category covers the amount paid to the General Services Administration (GSA) to lease its office space in Washington, D.C.
+Transportation of Things

+FY '22 FY '23 Net Change \$2 \$2 \$0

+The requested amount will cover the cost of commercial courier services used by NMB staff.

+Rental Payments to GSA (Rent)

+FY \2 2 FY '23 Net Change \$1,465 \$1,485 \$20

+This category covers the amount paid to the General Services Administration (GSA) to lease its office space in Washington, D.C. and annual taxes.
 In addition, the cost of leasing the office space in Chicago for the National Railroad Adjustment Board is in this category.

-Rent, Communications, and Utilities (RCU) FY '21 FY '22 Net Change \$100 \$100 \$0 This category covers funds for the use of commercial, local and long distance telephone services, and payment to GSA for after-hour utilities.
-Printing and Reproduction FY '21 FY '22 Net Change \$2 \$2 \$0 This category covers printing, reproduction, binding and related composition operations of the Board.
+Rent, Communications, and Utilities (RCU)

+FY '22 FY '23 - Net Change \$100 \$100 \$0

+This category covers funds for the use of commercial, local and long-distance telephone services, and payment to GSA for after-hour utilities.

+Printing and Reproduction

+FY '22 FY '23 Net Change

+This category covers printing, reproduction, binding and related composition operations of the Board.